Ornament

 Sharing a bed with your baby from UNICEF UK.

-Elizabeth Pantley has tons of information about gentle parenting at http:
+Elizabeth Pantley has tons of information about gentle parenting.

 The No-Cry Sleep Solution: Gentle Ways to Help Your Baby Sleep Through the Night by Elizabeth Pantley.
 Professionals who work with parents of babies may request a set of 4 newsletters, which are also available online: Newborn Babies and Sleep, What is Preventing Your Baby from Sleeping Through the Night?, Regular Naps Improve Nighttime Sleep, Early Bedtime Means Better Baby Sleep.